Our work mainly focuses on cellular and molecular aspects

 and on the interplay between viruses and the host.

-Three close and complementary axes of research characterize our scientific activities.
+Our scientific activities are characterized by three close and complementary axes of research.
 We are currently studying:

 An artistic view of cells and viruses drawings by Fabrice HYBER